Ocean Commotion: Exhibitors

 Exhibitor Information

-Help celebrate 25 years of Ocean Commotion on Wednesday, October 25, 2023 at LSU’s Pete Maravich Assembly Center.
+Join us for Ocean Commotion on Friday, November 1, 2024 at LSU’s Pete Maravich Assembly Center.
 This will be a day to share knowledge about our coast and environment with Louisiana K-8 students.
 The event runs from 7 am –3 pm (including set-up and tear-down).
 Students will come in two waves: middle school in the morning, elementary in the afternoon.
 Parking, lunch, and a t-shirt are included.

 We hope to see you this fall!